Listen to an audio file of this tool.

 Now Is the Right Time!

 As a parent or someone in a parenting role, you play an essential role in your child’s/teen’s success.
-There are intentional ways to grow a healthy parent-child relationship, and growing your child’s/teen’s skills to communicate respectfully provides a perfect opportunity.
+There are intentional ways to grow a healthy parent-child relationship, and growing your 14-year-old child’s/teen’s skills to communicate respectfully provides a perfect opportunity.

 Conflict happens in families between spouses, among siblings, and between parents and children/teens.
 Arguing in family life is normal and expected.
 “Back talk” can be defined as “argumentative replies.”1 Children/teens can respond in anger, hurt, frustration, in hurtful tones, or with hurtful words.
 But, “back talk” also represents a power imbalance children/teens are trying to rectify.
 Power, after all, is a basic human need.
 Children/teens ages 11-14 are building their skills in listening, empathy, assertive communication, and problem solving.
 Building your child’s/teen’s skills to respond in assertive but non-aggressive ways is essential to their success.